dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-configuration.md

 # Configure Identity

-ASP.NET Core Identity uses default configuration for settings such as password policy, lockout time, and cookie settings that can be overridden in the app's `Startup` class.
+ASP.NET Core Identity uses default configuration for settings such as password policy, lockout time, and cookie settings.
+These settings can be overridden in the app's `Startup` class.

 ## Identity options

-The [IdentityOptions](/dotnet/api/microsoft.aspnetcore.identity.identityoptions) class represents the options that can be used to configure the identity system.
+The [IdentityOptions](/dotnet/api/microsoft.aspnetcore.identity.identityoptions) class represents the options that can be used to configure the Identity system.

 ### Claims Identity